 The Dell iDRAC Event Monitor's final option lets you set thresholds for the average amount of power consumed by the server's chassis.
 It will alert you if the consumed power (measured in watts) has exceeded your specified thresholds.
 Data points from this option will be automatically graphed in the event monitor's Graphs section.
 Check back with these graphs after running the event monitor for a few weeks to track the average power your iDRAC system's chassis has consumed over time.

 This tutorial taught you how to monitor your Dell iDRAC system with the Dell iDRAC Event Monitor.
 Now you can keep up to speed on vital aspects of your system's hardware such as fan status, system health, and average consumed power.
+Refer to our Dell iDRAC Event Monitor reference guide for more documentation on this event monitor.
 Keep an eye on the Features section of the FrameFlow website for new tutorials like this one dropping soon!More Tutorials